Get involved Downtown Birmingham

 We have award-winning green space.

-Did you know… Railroad Park is Downtown Birmingham’s award-winning (specifically the “Urban Open Space Award” from the Urban Land Institute) 19-acre park that runs parallel to the tracks that gave birth to the city.
-The park opened in 2010 but the idea of such a park had been discussed since the 1970s.
+Did you know… Railroad Park is downtown Birmingham’s award-winning (specifically the “Urban Open Space Award” from the Urban Land Institute) 19-acre park that runs parallel to the tracks that gave birth to the city.
+The park opened in 2010, but the idea of such a park had been discussed since the 1970s.
 Bonus fun fact: The park is 30% water, with a lake, a rain curtain, a bio-filtration wetlands area, and ponds and streams, all irrigated by onsite wells.
 Its native landscaping is intentionally being reflected in more public space improvement projects across downtown.

 Cast-iron facades